scholarslab/scholarslab.github.io/docs/authoring-and-editing.md

 ## Add new content

 ### Add a new page
+make new page where
+YAML
+commit message
+check your work on github repo page (not as it will look on live site) move to step 2

 ### Add a new blog post
+make new post where
+YAML
+		author: firstname-lastname
+		date: YYYY-MM-DD HH:MM:SS+0:00
+		layout: post
+		slug: title-words-go-here
+		title: 'title'
+		categories: [always blank]
+commit message
+check your work on github repo page (not as it will look on live site) move to step 2

 ## Edit existing content

 ### Embedding media (photos, GIFs, videos...)
+Waiting on Ammon/Jeremy deciding where we'll store media.
+- formatting of link
+- location to upload image
+- how to upload to the server

 # 2. Move your writing to the main repo!